0xbuidlman/scarsdale-diet-ios/README.md

 Scarsdale Diet iOS
 ==================

 Simple iOS application that helps users follow Scarsdale Diet's food plan.

+In the application is used [Vurig Calendar for iOS](https://github.com/TjeerdVurig/Vurig-Calendar).
+Everything else is distributed under the MIT License

 The MIT License (MIT)